jmalcic/rails-docker-image/README.md

 # rails-docker-image
-Base image for Rails based on Alpine
+Base image for Rails based on Alpine.